openstack/openstack-ansible-os_gnocchi/README.rst

 balancer host which sits in front of your Galera cluster.
 This may be See also the OpenStack Ansible project for more details.
 The ``galera_root_*`` variables should contain the credentials used to create the Gnocchi index database.

+The ``memcached_*`` variables are expected for caching Keystone auth.
+See also the OpenStack Ansible project and the os_keystone role for more details on these variables.

 Each of the ``*_lb_vip_address`` variables is expected to contain the host address for your Gnocchi service, either internal address for use within the